pron1x/DBuddyBot/README.md

 ##### Server Administrators

 The following commands are only usable by server members with the `Manage Roles` permission:
-+ `addcategory <category name> <discord channel> [color] [description]`
++ `/category add <category name> <discord channel> [color] [description]`
   + `<category name>` specifies the unique name of the new category
   + `<discord channel>` specifies the channel the category message will be posted in
   + `[color]` specifies an optional color for the embed of the category message.
-Accepts a HEX value without the '#' prefix
+Accepts a HEX value with/without the '#' prefix
-  + `[description]` specifies an optional description for the category which will be included in the category message
+  + `[description]` specifies an optional description for the category, which will be included in the category message
-+ `removecategory <category name>`
++ `/category remove <category name>`
   + `<category name>` specifies the name of the category that should be removed.
 Removes the category and roles from the database
++ `/category refresh <category name>`
+  + `<category name>` specifies the name of the category that should be refreshed.
+This forces an update of the category message.
-+ `add <category name> <role name> [description]`
++ `/role add <category name> <role name> [description]`
   + `<category name>` specifies the category the new role is part of
   + `<role name>` specifies the name of the role.
-Must be surrounded with `""` if it contains spaces.
 Checks if a Discord role with the name exists before creating a new one
   + `[description]` specifies an optional description of the role
-+ `remove <category name> <role name>`
++ `/role remove <category name> <role name>`
   + `<category name>` specifies the category the role is part of
   + `<role name>` specifies the name of the role to be removed.
-Removes it from the bot managed roles, does not delete the Discord role.
+Removes it from the category and database if it is not part of a different category, does not delete the Discord role.
 ##### Server Users
 Server users can assign the roles by clicking on the buttons.
-The buttons work as a toggle, if the user is part of a role, the role will be revoked, if he is not the role will instead be granted.
+The buttons work as a toggle, if the user is not part of a role, the role will be granted, if they are, the role will instead be revoked.
-The bot has a (deprecated) `info` command that anyone can use. `info <role name>` will return the amount of users that have the specified role.
-This will either be removed or changed in future versions.

 ### Roadmap

 Roadmap of things to come.
-- [ ] Use Discords slash commands instead of normal text based commands
-- [ ] Add multi-server support (no guarantee for multi-server support currently)
+- [ ] Add multi-server support (mutliple servers are currently **NOT** supported!)
 - [ ] Potentially lower the amount of dependencies
+- [x] Use Discords slash commands instead of normal text based commands
 - [x] Use Discords button system for role assign/revoke instead of emojis (If the system proves to be viable)
 - [x] Add/Remove categories via commands
 - [x] SQLite and Sql Server support